uwe-app/website/site/docs/reference/helpers/markdown.md

 +++
-description = "Markdown snippets" content = "This is some *Markdown* content."
+description = "Render markdown" content = "This is some *Markdown* content."
 +++

 {{import "header"}}

-The `md` helper is designed to be used in Markdown or HTML documents; it provides several ways to evaluate Markdown so we can seamlessly mix HTML and Markdown.
+The `md` helper renders Markdown content and is designed to be used in Markdown or HTML documents; it provides several ways to evaluate Markdown so we can seamlessly mix HTML and Markdown.

 ## Arguments